America's Sweetheart (musical): Synopsis

-Production
+Production history

+The book for America's Sweetheart was written by Herbert Fields, the music was written by Richard Rodgers, and Lorenz Hart wrote the lyrics.
+Rodgers and Hart opened seven other musicals together during the 1930s: Jumbo, On Your Toes, Babes in Arms, I'd Rather Be Right, I Married an Angel, The Boys from Syracuse, and Too Many Girls.

 America's Sweetheart premiered on Broadway at the Broadhurst Theatre on February 10, 1931, and closed on June 6, 1931, after 135 performances.
 It was produced by Laurence Schwab and Frank Mandel, directed by Monty Woolley, with choreography and production supervision by Bobby Connolly, with set design by Donald Oenslager and costume design by Charles Le Maire.
 The show starred Jack Whiting, Ann Sothern (using her real name Harriet Lake), Inez Courtney, and Virginia Bruce.